rkumar/zfm/README.md

 Now type "m":

 You should see a listing of your directory with 9 files hot-keyed with numbers and the rest with the first letter.
 Press a hotkey.
 If it is a directory, you will automatically change into it.
 If its a file, you will get a menu of file options.
+(As of writing, now we automatically open the file using EDITOR).
+(MENU -> Options can be used to switch off default open behavior to get a menu).

 Let's say you want to navigate to the "tmp" directory.
 Type "t".
 You will see "t" on the left of your prompt, and the list is filtered to "t*".